adithya-s-k/indic_eval/README.md

-# IndicEval
+# Indic Eval

 A lightweight evaluation suite tailored specifically for assessing Indic LLMs across a diverse range of tasks, aiding in performance assessment and comparison within the Indian language context

-## Context
+### Context

 Indic Eval is a lightweight LLM evaluation suite built on top of [LightEval](https://github.com/huggingface/lighteval), which Hugging Face has been using internally.
 We at [cognitivelab.in](https://cognitivelab.in) utilize it for internal testing of LLMs on various tasks.

 While early in development, it offers a collaborative space for community-driven advancement in Indic language modeling.
 Please note that stability is a work in progress.
 Feel free to contribute or raise issues!

-## What does it Offer on top of Light eval
+### What does it Offer on top of Light eval
 - ✅ Intergration with [Indic LLM leaderboard](https://huggingface.co/spaces/Cognitive-Lab/indic_llm_leaderboard)
-- ✅ Support of the following tranlsted dataset ARC, Hellaswag , Boolq, MMLU , Winogrande to indian languages
+- ✅ Support of the following translated dataset ARC, Hellaswag , Boolq, MMLU , Translate[IND 22] to indian languages
 - ✅ [Skypilot](https://skypilot.readthedocs.io/) Integration to run Evals on 15+ CLoud providers with simple configuration
 - ✅ Support for Language Base evaluation rather than task based